 Any wood canvas will work for burning letters.
 Pick out your favorite wood, get the dimensions and let’s move onto the template.

 Creating a Digital File and Template

 The next step is burning.
-I choose a tip that fits well in the letters and requires the least amount of strokes.
+I choose a tip that fits well in the letters and helps burn nice crisp, clean lines.
 I focus on keeping the letters filled and the lines straight with my burner tip.
-This amount of lettering takes a while to burn by hand.
-I like to put on a good pod cast or a movie and let it play while I burn.

 Safety Gear for Wood Burning

 Safety gear for wood burning is important.
 I wear a 3M respirator with Vapor Filters, and thermal finger guards and I have two fans that move the smoke.
 One fan is right next to my burner tip to pull the smoke and another fan is in the window to pull it out of the room.

 BE SAFE!
 Here’s a great wood burning safety video to watch.